awsdocs/ec2-image-builder-user-guide/doc_source/manage-components.md

-# Manage components with AWSTOE<a name="manage-components"></a>
+# Manage components with AWS TOE<a name="manage-components"></a>

-Image Builder uses a component management application \(AWSTOE\) to orchestrate complex workflows, modify system configurations, and test your systems\.
-There is no additional server setup required to use the Image Builder console or to use Image Builder commands that interact with AWSTOE component management on your behalf\.
+Image Builder uses a component management application AWS Task Orchestrator and Executor \(AWS TOE\) to orchestrate complex workflows, modify system configurations, and test your systems\.
+There is no additional server setup required to use the Image Builder console or to use Image Builder commands that interact with AWS TOE component management on your behalf\.

-AWSTOE component management uses YAML documents to define the scripts that customize your image\.
+AWS TOE component management uses YAML documents to define the scripts that customize your image\.
 The documents can include build, validate, and test phases\.
 For more information about YAML documents, see [Document schema and definitions](image-builder-application-documents.md#document-schema)\.

-**Note**
-You can streamline the process of putting together Image Builder recipes and pipelines by developing components locally, so that they are ready when you need them\.
-For more information about developing components locally, see [Develop components locally](image-builder-component-manager-local.md)\.

 You can create the following types of components to add to your recipes: